 EMERGING TALENT ‘JAZZ FUTURES’ SHOWCASE

-Brecon Jazz Club (BJC), as one of the founder members of the Brecon Jazz Music Trust, has a mission to extend employment and performance opportunities for emerging musicians.
+Brecon Jazz Club (BJC), as one of the founder members of the Brecon Jazz (CIO), has a mission to extend employment and performance opportunities for emerging musicians.
 This includes booking students and graduates of the Royal Welsh College of Music & Drama ‘Jazz Performance’ degree, with whom BJC has strong links.
 There is demand from local & festival audiences as well as musicians to extend these opportunities.

-This initiative led to THREE specific events:-
+This initiative has led to THREE specific events in 2018:-

 – Brecon jazz ‘July’ club event: a showcase of new compositions and music from THREE bands trained in Wales (RWCMD).